 Monica Muñoz Martinez is an award-winning author, educator, public historian, and active participant in developing solutions that address racial injustice.
-A national authority on the history of race, Martinez is an Andrew Carnegie Fellow and the Stanley J. Bernstein Assistant Professor of American Studies and Ethnic Studies at Brown University.
-Her research specializes in histories of violence, policing on the US-Mexico border, Latinx history, women and gender studies, and public humanities.
+A national authority on the history of race, Martinez is an Associate Professor of History at the University of Texas at Austin.
+Her research specializes in histories of racial violence, policing on the US-Mexico border, Latinx history, women and gender studies, public humanities, digital humanities, and restorative justice.
 Born and raised in Texas, Martinez received her Ph.D. in American Studies from Yale University.

 Her first book The Injustice Never Leaves You: Anti-Mexican Violence in Texas (Harvard University Press, Sept 2018) is a moving account of a little-known period of state-sponsored racial terror inflicted on ethnic Mexicans in the Texas–Mexico borderlands.
 She is currently at work on Mapping Violence a digital research project that recovers histories of racial violence in Texas between 1900 and 1930.

 Martinez is a founding member of the non-profit organization Refusing to Forget that calls for public commemorations of anti-Mexican violence in Texas.
 The team developed an award-winning exhibit for the Bullock Texas State History Museum in 2016 that marked the first time a state cultural institution acknowledged state responsibility for this period of racial terror in the twentieth century.
 Martinez also helped secure four state historical markers along the US-Mexico border.